FFmpeg/FFV1/ffv1.md

 This is equivalent to storing the crc remainder in the 32-bit parity.

-The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7), with initial value 0, without pre-inversion and without post-inversion.
+The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7), with initial value 0, without pre-inversion, and without post-inversion.

 # Restrictions